 MARKET COMMENTS: As of 20/9/19: See chart below

 A similar looking chart to last week.
 The price rises, OBV indicator confirms, but the CMF lags.
-Hmm.
-I am not sure what to write.
 That is a serious looking divergence between price and volume, but it is only ONE indicator.
-I could find another to support the big volume bar of this week, shown in the volume column graph.
+I could find another indicator to support the big volume bar of this week, shown in the volume column graph.
 This is an interesting little discussion, because it is what most traders do, look, analyze, worry and get confused.
-What we know is this: The market is trending up, Bull filter is active, alerts are generated to buy or sell.
-It's all a process.
+So it would be wise to fall back on what we know, and what we know is this: The market is trending up, Bull filter is active, alerts are generated to buy or sell.
+It's all a process and it can be a simple process if only we allow it to be.
 Peters Portfolio had a stellar week rising nearly 5 %, helped along mainly by ALK.